The Lost Clock Emporium

 “So this clock is from the point of view of the hour hand”, I offered.
 He nodded.
 “Next next!”

-I shuffled along the dusty wall to the next timepiece.
+I shuffled along the dusty wall to a large dark mahogany timepiece.
 He drew a deep breath.

 “I call this the Devil’s Clock.
 It rotates 13 times counter-clockwise in a day.
 The effect is that the two hands appear to go in opposite directions.
 And they always mirror each other.
 A mirror in time!
 And yet, it is still a working clock that you can read.”